Towards the end of 2021 Magix quietly retired Vegas Movie Studio in what some may say was rather a deceptive way.

 There is just a bewildering array of video, audio and still image effects and features inside the program and to list them all out would take pages and pages which I am not going to do here.

-There is no point going into what Vegas Movie Studio does here… it does it all and it does it very, very well!
+There is no point going into what Vegas Movie Studio 17 can do here… it does it all and it does it very, very well!

-Of all the video editing software at the consumer level Vegas Movie Studio is easily the most feature packed product at each price level.
+Of all the video editing software at the consumer level Vegas Movie Studio 16 is one of the most feature packed products at each price level.

 With its excellent tutorial system the learning curve is still a curve but much less painful than most.